Psalm 128 – The Blessed Family of Those Who Fear the LORD

 All the days of your life.

 a.
-The LORD bless you out of Zion: As another of the Songs of Ascents, it is natural for the singers of Psalm 128 to think about the connection of blessing with Jerusalem.
+The LORD bless you out of Zion: As another of the Songs of Ascents, it is natural for the singers of this psalm to think about the connection of blessing with Jerusalem.
 God has good for His people that will come out of Zion.

 · When we consider that Jesus died as a sacrifice and a substitute for our sins in Jerusalem, we see that we are blessed out of Zion.